patrickfrey/mewa/doc/faq.md

 In the example **language1** of _Mewa_ I use partial traversal (utils.traverseRange) in callable definitions to make the declaration available in the body to allow self reference.
 Furthermore I use it in the declaration of inheritance.
 Multipass traversal is used in **language1** to parse class and structure members, subclasses and substructures before method declarations in order to make them accessible in the methods independent from the order or definition.

+Sharing data between passes is encouraged by the possibility to attach data to the _AST_. _Mewa_ event reserves one preallocated entry per node for that.
+I would not attach complex structures though as this makes the _AST_ as output unreadable.
+In the example _language1_ I attach an id as integer to a node that has data shared by multiple passes and I use this id to identify the data attached.

 <a name="visibilityRules"/>

 ### How to implement visibility rules, e.g. private,public,protected?